danielylingnew/danielylingnew.github.io/docs/other.markdown

 In my spare time, I tutor students on the SAT.
 I received an 800 in Writing, 800 in Math, and 780 in CR.
 I tutor all sections of the SAT as well as subject tests.
 Contact me at [dling@alumni.princeton.edu](mailto:dling@alumni.princeton.edu) in regards to tutoring inquiries.

+I also code, build, and design websites (both personal websites and for businesses) in my spare time - feel free to reach out in regards to custom website inquiries.

 &nbsp;

 ***